yggdrasil-network/yggdrasil-specs/ys001-yggdrasil-core-specification.md

 own coordinates.

-The root node sends a root update message to all directly connected peers, containing a sequence number (see below) and its own signing key and exactly one signature.
+The root node sends a root update message to all directly connected peers, containing a sequence number and its own signing key and exactly one signature.

 An update message that has been relayed by any non-root nodes will contain information about more than one hop, therefore the fields n<sub>1</sub>,